Sakthi-Developer/Sakthi-Developer/README.md

 - 👋 Hi, I’m @Sakthi-Developer
-- 👀 I’m interested in Hacking 🤖, Developing App 👨‍💻 , Explore New Things 🔭.
+- 👀 I’m interested in Hacking 🤖, Developing App 👨‍💻, Software Developement and Explore New Things 🔭.
 - 🌱 I’m currently learning All Things..
-- 💞️ I’m looking to collaborate on Hacking Tools and Developing Mobile Application and more...
+- 💞️ I’m looking to collaborate on Software Developement, Hacking Tools, Developing Mobile Application and more...
 - 📫 How to reach me sakthir.developer@gmail.com

 <!---